drornir/website/dndev/content/posts/drafts/how-to-make-a-web-gui-by-a-backend-dev.md

 ## Options

-### My ACTUAL suggestions: Wordpress / NextJS / Ruby on Rails...
+### My ACTUAL suggestion: Wordpress / NextJS / Ruby on Rails...

 Just use a framework, honestly.
 This article is more about getting into doing it yourself and learning from this process.
 If you really just need a